mengzhuo/gontpd/README.md

-PET PROJECT WARNING: NOT PRODUCTION READY NO TESTES YET

 # GoNTPd
 [![GoDoc](https://godoc.org/github.com/mengzhuo/gontpd?status.svg)](https://godoc.org/github.com/mengzhuo/gontpd)
 [![Build Status](https://travis-ci.org/mengzhuo/gontpd.svg?branch=master)](https://travis-ci.org/mengzhuo/gontpd)

-gontpd is an experimental high-performance NTP server written in Go.
+GoNTPd is an experimental high-performance NTP server written in Go.
-It does not implement a full NTP client and relies on another NTP client and server to be running on the system instead.
+It does NOT implement a full NTP client and relies on another NTP client and server to be running on the system instead.
 It periodically updates its state to mirror the real NTP client/server and uses multiple threads to serve the current system time.
 Inspired by [rsntp](https://github.com/mlichvar/rsntp)

 ## Install